tamm/vue-graphql-example/README.md

-# vue-apollo-example
+# vue-graphql-example
-Vue Apollo Example Project
+Vue GraphQL Example Project

-This project is made to demonstrate the basic setup of a project with VueJS + Vue Apollo + GraphQL + locally stored data.
+This project is made to demonstrate the basic setup of a project with VueJS + VueX + GraphQL + persisted locally stored data.

-I made this because I can't find any other examples of code where persistence of local variables is done in a functional manner.

 I do not claim that this is THE correct way to set these things up, but it works!